The Laws of Brainjo, Episode 13

 So here’s what that particular section I’d isolated out looked like in tab:

-As an aside, one of the signature elements of Keith’s melodic style is the use of melodic licks in which a note that’s higher in pitch is found on a string tuned to a lower pitch (for example…).
+As an aside, one of the signature elements of Keith’s melodic style is the use of melodic licks in which a note that’s higher in pitch is found on a string tuned to a lower pitch (for example, the 2nd note in the 2nd measure above is higher in pitch than the 1st note in the measure, even though it’s played on a string that’s tuned to a lower pitch).
 If you’ve been playing stringed instruments for any length of time, your brain has learned to expect the opposite, and will resist you trying to do so.
 In order to play through a section that violates this rule, then, you’ll need to unlearn that resistance.

 Step 2: Play the difficult section along with a timekeeping device, SLOWLY.